fkarg/fkarg.github.io/staged/longtermplans.md

 1. Find a friend to hold you accountable and schedule regular calls or meetings
 2. Report progress and current challenges on your goal(s)
 3. State your next steps and what you want to achieve until next time (_Lead_ measures!)
-4. Schedule the next call/meeting before hanging up/seperating
+4. Schedule the next call/meeting before hanging up/separating
 5. Repeat from Step 2 at the next call/meeting

 Obviously you shouldn't talk the entire time.
 Intersperse your meeting with listening to the progress and next steps of your friend.
-I'm doing my monthly planning in a similar fashion with a friend, and it helped me tremendously to stay focused and to achieve more.
+I'm doing my monthly planning similarly with a friend, and it helped me tremendously to stay focused and to achieve more.
 In our experience, talking about non-goal-related topics in the first few minutes is a good and comfortable way to start.

 {: .box-note}